matter-labs/zksync-docs/content/10.quick-start/_paymasters/_approval_paymaster_flow.md

 The compiled artifacts will be located in the `/artifacts-zk` folder.

-The script to deploy the `GaslessPaymaster` contract is located at `/deploy/deploy.ts`.
+The script to deploy the `ApprovalFlowPaymaster` contract is located at `/deploy/deployApprovalFlowPaymaster.ts`.

 ```typescript
 import { deployContract, getWallet, getProvider } from "./utils";